behinoo/Controlling-a-Double-jointed-Arm-using-Reinforcement-Learning/README.md

     (_For Windows users_) Check out [this link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64) if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

+This project used some  of the components of the many components of the [codes](\href{https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) provided by Udacity to solve OpenAI Gym's Pendulum environment.

 List of files:
 - Continuous_Control.ipynb
 - ddpg_agent.py